Irish whiskey: Start of licensed distillation

-From a regulatory perspective, the introduction of the Act is a historical milestone as it provides a clear distinction between licit and illicit whiskey distillation in Ireland.
+From a regulatory perspective, the introduction of the act is a historical milestone as it provides a clear distinction between licit and illicit whiskey distillation in Ireland.
 For many years following its introduction, whiskey produced by registered distillers was known as "parliament whiskey", while that produced by illicit producers was, and still is referred to as Poitín, a Gaelic term meaning "small pot" (often anglicised as poteen) in reference to the small pot stills used by the illicit distillers.
 However, although traditionally the product of illicit production, many legal varieties of Poitín have come to market in recent years.

 In the 18th century, demand for whiskey in Ireland grew significantly, driven both by strong population growth, and by displacing the demand for imported spirits.
 Growth in the latter is very much visible in the share of Irish duties paid on legal spirits in the late 1700s.
 In 1770, whiskey only accounted for 25% of the total duty on spirits received by the exchequer, while duty on imported rum accounted for 51%, with the remainder divided equally between brandy and gin.
 By 1790, however, whiskey's share accounted for 66%.

 As a consequence of this increased demand, some distillers prioritized quantity over quality, to the detriment of their product.
-This prompted parliament to pass an Act in 1759 prohibiting distillers from using any ingredient other than malt, grain, potatoes or sugar in the production of whiskey, and specifically prohibiting several unsavory ingredients.
-Another consequence was that the potential revenue lost to the exchequer through the under-reporting of output at legal distilleries and the tax avoidance of illicit producers became more significant, prompting parliament to introduce another Act of Parliament.
-This was enacted in 1779 and significantly reformed how the taxes payable on whiskey production were calculated.
+This prompted Parliament to pass the Distillation Act 1759 (33 Geo.
+3. c.
+9) prohibiting distillers from using any ingredient other than malt, grain, potatoes or sugar in the production of whiskey, and specifically prohibiting several unsavoury ingredients.
+Another consequence was that the potential revenue lost to the exchequer through the under-reporting of output at legal distilleries and the tax avoidance of illicit producers became more significant, prompting Parliament to introduce the Distillers Act 1779 (19 Geo.
+3. c.
+50).
+This significantly reformed how the taxes payable on whiskey production were calculated.
 Previously, taxes were payable on production volumes, which were subject to manipulation.
-However, this Act removed the potential for under-reporting by making taxes payable on a distillery's potential output (based on the capacity of its pot stills), rather than its actual, or reported, output.
-In addition, the Act penalised smaller distillers in an attempt to reduce reporting fraud.
+However, this act removed the potential for under-reporting by making taxes payable on a distillery's potential output (based on the capacity of its pot stills), rather than its actual, or reported, output.
+In addition, the act penalised smaller distillers in an attempt to reduce reporting fraud.